Kao Kalia Yang: Picture books

+Young adult literature

 Awards and recognition

 Kao Kalia Yang has been a recipient of the Alan Page Scholarship, the Gilman International Award, and the Freeman in Asia Scholarship.

 Yang was a Columbia University's School of the Arts Dean's fellow, a Paul and Daisy Soros fellow, and a McKnight Arts fellow.

 Yang won the 2005 Lantern Book's essay contest for an essay titled "To the Men In My Family Who Love Chickens."

 In 2008, Carleton College awarded her with the Spirit of Carleton College Award.

 Yang has been the recipient of several Minnesota State Arts Board artist grants.

 In 2009 her first book The Latehomecomer won Minnesota Book Awards for memoir/creative nonfiction as well as the Reader's Choice Award—the first book to ever win two awards in the same year.
 The book was a finalist for a PEN USA Literary Center Award and an Asian American Literary Award.
 The book remains a bestselling title for Coffee House Press.
 "The Latehomecomer" is a National Endowment of the Arts' Big Read book.

 Yang's second book, The Song Poet, is the winner of the 2017 MN Book Award in Creative Nonfiction/Memoir.
 It was a finalist for the National Book Critics Circle Award and the Chautauqua Prize.
 The book is now a finalist for a PEN USA literary award in nonfiction and the Dayton's Literary Peace Prize.

 In 2020 Yang's children's book A Map into the World, illustrated by Seo Kim, received a Charlotte Zolotow Award Honor for outstanding writing in a picture book.

+In 2023, her picture book From the Tops of the Trees won the Asian/Pacific American Awards for Literature.
+In 2025, The Rock In My Throat received the Picture Book Honor Title.